BrettCawley/brettcawley.github.io/_posts/2019-8-23-Create-A-Lightning-Network-On-Simnet.md

- So lets do it for our 3 users.
+ So let's do it for our 3 users.
 Find the terminal we previously used `lncli` for `alice` and run `newaddress np2wkh`:

     lncli --rpcserver=localhost:10001 --macaroonpath=data/admin.macaroon newaddress np2wkh